rems-project/sail-arm/arm-v9.4-a/README.md

 the `devices.sail` file providing the timer interrupts required by the Linux kernel, or the `mem.sail` and `interface.sail` files connecting ASL's memory accessor functions to the Sail memory interface.

+## Concurrency interface patch

+In order to support the sail concurrency interface and its new outcomes, we add the `src/interface.sail` file, which provides instantiations for the various Sail outcomes.

+We update `v8_base.sail` to use these interfaces, adding the outcomes and patching the memory events.
+This also involves moving some of the type definitions out of `v8_base.sail` and we place them in `src/types.sail` so they can be loaded first.

+Additionally, we patch some places to allow emulator termination in Isla.

 ## Building